 Free Translating Service

 The Department of Social Services provides a free translating service for people settling permanently in Australia.
-Applications for the Free Translating Service are made at Adult Migrant English Program (AMEP) learning centres around Australia.
-To find your nearest AMEP service provider, visit the Department of Education and Training's website.
+The purpose of the Free Translating Service is to support participation in employment, education and community engagement.

 - Partner (Provisional) visa (subclass 309);

 All other temporary or provisional visa holders are ineligible for the Free Translating Service.

 Please note: People on visa subclasses 100, 786, 801, and 820 are only eligible to access the Free Translating Service if they have not accessed the service on their previously eligible visa subclass.
 Clients holding these visas can contact the Free Translating Service helpdesk for assistance in determining their eligibility for the service.